-6.5 Children with special educational needs and disabilities
+6.6 Children with special educational needs and disabilities

 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-The academy may need to devise a policy /procedure that meets the individual needs of a child.
-This should be written in conjunction with
+The school may need to devise a policy /procedure that meets the individual needs of a child.
+This should be written in conjunction with the parent(s) and staff working with the child.
+The child where they are of sufficient understanding should have the policy/procedure discussed with them.
+All staff need to be confident in its use.